vespa-engine/blog/_posts/2021-03-12-run-search-engine-experiments-in-Vespa-from-python.md

 app = Vespa(url = "https://api.cord19.vespa.ai")
 ```

-We are then good to go and ready to interact with the application through `pyvespa`, e.g., to query:
+We are then good to go and ready to interact with the application through `pyvespa`:

 ```python